timescale/docs/_partials/_hypertables-intro.md

-Hypertables are PostgreSQL tables with special features that make it easy to work with time-series data.
-You interact with them just as you would with regular PostgreSQL tables.
-But behind the scenes, hypertables automatically partition your data into chunks by time.
+Hypertables are PostgreSQL tables that automatically partition your data by time.
+You interact with hypertables in the same way as regular PostgreSQL tables, but with extra features that makes managing your time-series data much easier.

 In Timescale, hypertables exist alongside regular PostgreSQL tables.
 Use hypertables to store time-series data.
 This gives you improved insert and query